ece362-purdue/proton-labs/lab3-timers/README.md

 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

-When you need to use the keypad in future labs, you will be expected to copy in `keypad.c` and `keypad.h` into that lab's repository, and call the initialization functions as we demonstrated for you in `main.c`, using `key_pop` to wait on key events from the keypad.
+When you need to use the keypad in future labs, you will be expected to copy in `keypad.c` and `queue.h` into that lab's repository (if it doesn't already exist, or if you need to fill in the functions), and call the initialization functions as we demonstrated for you in `main.c`, using `key_pop` to wait on key events from the keypad.

 ### Step 3: Use the multiplexed display